Charges of Party to Offence Involve Allegations of Supporting Another Person In Committing a CrimePage last modified: October 31 2022

 (d) every one who conspires with any one to commit an offence punishable on summary conviction is guilty of an offence punishable on summary conviction.

-The aiding and abetting provisions within section 21 of the Criminal Code involving the principle of parasitic criminality was well explained by the Court of Appeal in the case of R. v.
-Okojie, 2021 ONCA 773, wherein it was said:
+The provisions in section 21 of the Criminal Code involving aiding and abetting, being the principle of parasitic criminality, was explained by the Court of Appeal within the case of R. v.
+Okojie, 2021 ONCA 773, wherein it was stated:

 Our criminal law does not distinguish among the modes of participation in an offence in determining criminal liability.
 Section 21(1) of the Criminal Code makes principals, aiders and abettors equally liable.
 A person becomes a party to an offence when that person, knowing of a principal’s intention to commit the crime, and with the intention of assisting the principal in its commission, does something that helps or encourages the principal in the commission of the offence: Vu, at para.
 58, citing R. v.
 Briscoe, 2010 SCC 13, 1 S.C.R.
 411, at paras.
 14-18.